 This was one of the risky jobs as people have to taste the food, especially the one planned for important personalities like politicians and kings.
 Even if the food tastes awful or is expected to contain poison, it was still mandatory for the experts to taste it.

-Although the risks was involved, it was not a high paid position.
+Although the risks were involved, it was not a high paid position.
 Since the risk was high, so in ancient Rome, it was believed that the job is done by servants and slaves.

 5. Elevator Operator: